 Saltram House, House museum and historic estate in Plymouth, England

-The interior contains a collection of original Chinese wallpapers and paintings by Sir Joshua Reynolds, representing the decorative tastes of 18th-century English nobility.
+The interior displays original Chinese wallpapers and paintings by Sir Joshua Reynolds, reflecting the tastes of 18th-century English nobility.
+These collections show visitors what wealthy families valued and how they decorated their homes during that period.

 Location: City of Plymouth